 Appointment Requirements : Laboratory Technician I This is a promotion post for Laboratory Technician II.
 Such posts will only be established, however, in secondary special schools with five or more laboratories or in a school for the hearing impaired with more than 17 classes, and at the discretion of the Permanent Secretary.
 Laboratory Technician II This is a promotion post for Laboratory Technician III.
 Direct Appointment of Laboratory Technician II Should there be a vacancy, it is permissible for the school to offer direct appointment of Laboratory Technician II to the appropriate applicant who is serving as Laboratory Technician II in another aided school even under a different sponsor.
 In the case of laboratory technicians for the maintenance of audiological equipment in schools for the hearing impaired, candidates with the appropriate training and three years of relevant experience may also be considered for direct appointment as Laboratory Technician II.
 Laboratory Technician III To be eligible for appointment to the grade of Laboratory Technician III, a candidate must have either five subjects, including English (Syllabus B) and two subjects relevant to the duties of the post, such as Physics, Chemistry or Biology, at Grade E or above in the Hong Kong Certificate of Education Examination, or an equivalent qualification.
+Type of Work: (a) To take charge of the operation and maintenance of the laboratories and assist teachers in performing experiments in class; (b) Where necessary, other related duties as considered appropriate.
 Promotion Prospects: Laboratory Technician I Laboratory Technicians II will be eligible for consideration for promotion to Laboratory Technician I provided that they have at least five years of satisfactory service as Laboratory Technicians II.

-Laboratory Technician II Laboratory Technicians III will be eligible for consideration for promotion to Laboratory Technician II on having:
+Laboratory Technician II

+Laboratory Technicians III will be eligible for consideration for promotion to Laboratory Technician II on having:

-(a) (i) Secondary Schools completed three years' continuous and satisfactory service in a laboratory technician post in a government or aided secondary school or, since 1 September 1990, in a caput or assisted private school or a bought-place school bound by contract, of which the last six months must be in the nominating aided secondary school;
+(a) (i) Secondary Schools

+completed three years' continuous and satisfactory service in a laboratory technician post in a government or aided secondary school or, since 1 September 1990, in a caput or assisted private school or a bought-place school bound by contract, of which the last six months must be in the nominating aided secondary school;